Satellites reception

 Reception of NASA TV

-Knowing that the signal reaches 40 dBW over New York but is 1000 time weaker in the middle of the North Atlantic ocean, its receive from Europe requires a high gain dish (>4m in diametre) equipped with an antenna preamplifier and a NTSC/PAL or SECAM decoder and the result is not sure.
+Knowing that the signal reaches 40 dBW over New York but is 1000 times weaker in the middle of the North Atlantic ocean, its receive from Europe requires a high gain dish (diam. > 4 m) equipped with an antenna preamplifier and a NTSC/PAL or SECAM decoder but the result is not guaranted.

 So if your signal contour is 0 dBW in Europe, you are 40 dB down.
-If the dish gain increases of only 6 dB each time you double the diameter, you need a dish 64 times the diameter of the 40 dBW contour dish (thus 64x 2m or 128m) to yield the same signal quality...
+Knowing that the dish gain increases of only 6 dB each time you double the diameter, you need a dish 64 times the diameter of the 40 dBW contour dish (thus 64x 2 m or 128 m) to yield the same signal quality !
+Hopefully, if you visit the USA, you can easily receive this channel.

-Recall that these transmissions are also accessible with much less ressources on the Internet and extracts can be donwloaded from various websites (Spacelink, CNN, etc).
+Remember that these transmissions are also accessible with much less ressources on the Internet and extracts can be donwloaded from various websites (Spacelink, space.com, CNN, etc).

 Second part